-Extras: There is an update to Mickey's website covering his suspicions about the Guinevere One Space Probe and to the UNIT website including a UNIT press statement and discussions both during and after the events of the episode.
+Extras: There is an update to Mickey's website covering his suspicions about the Guinevere One Space Probe.
 There is also a site dedicated to the mission, supposedly run by The British Rocket Group.
 The original BBC 1 Christmas broadcast, and the New Years Day BBC 3 repeat were followed by a 15 minute interactive episode called Attack of the Graske for those with digital TV.
 There is also a commentary on the BBC website.

 Location: London, Christmas Eve and Christmas Day, 2006.